Official Languages and Bilingualism Institute: Resources

 The Student Resource Centre, now known as the Julien Couture Resource Centre, was established in 1986 to promote autonomy in second language learning.
-It holds a large collection of helpful materials and resources for language teachers and learners, scholars, and the general public to improve their language abilities, including books, magazines, audio-visuals, and more.
+It holds a large collection of helpful materials and resources for language teachers and learners, scholars, and the general public.
+Among these are books, magazines, audio-visuals, and more.

-In addition to the Resource Centre, OLBI provides students with conversation workshops, language labs with audio recording technology, and a project called the Portail Francophile, which fosters exchange between Francophone and Francophile students.
+In addition to the Resource Centre, OLBI provides students with conversation workshops, language labs with audio recording technology, and the project Portail Francophile, which fosters exchange between Francophone and Francophile students.